mashort/mashort.github.io/_posts/2017-12-11-app-modernisation.markdown

 #### Benefits
 - A controlled low-risk method of transitioning to a new and more modern architecture
-- Has many of the benefits of a microservices architecture and has a flexible hosting model e.g. can scale if required
+- Has many of the advantages of a microservices architecture and has a flexible hosting model e.g. can scale if required
 - ASP.NET Web API provides an HTTP end point (API)
 - Easy for developers to work on and add new functionality
 - Easy and quick to deploy and can be done independently